The delayed temporary cease-fire in Gaza could move forward on Friday

 "Israel should immediately allow for the permanent resumption of sufficient fuel, water and electricity supplies, without which humanitarian needs will continue to deepen," the Red Cross said.

+The Israel Defense Forces and the Israeli Security Agency (ISA) issued a statement about the arrest, acknowledging that Salamiya had been taken into custody and "transferred for ISA questioning."
+It said that Al-Shifa, "under his direct management, served as a Hamas command and control center," adding the Hamas tunnels utilized hospital electricity and resources and that Hamas stored weapons there.
+"Furthermore, after the Hamas massacre on October 7th, Hamas terrorists sought refuge within the hospital, some of them taking hostages from Israel with them," it said.

+Salamiya's arrest comes a day after Israel's military released a video of what it said was an extensive tunnel network below the hospital, complete with toilets, sleeping quarters and air conditioning.
+The army, which laid siege to the hospital, says the facility, Gaza's largest hospital, was used as a covert Hamas command center.

-Scott Neuman reported from Tel Aviv and Lauren Frayer reported from Ramallah, West Bank.
+Scott Neuman reported from Tel Aviv and Lauren Frayer reported from Ramallah, in the Israeli-occupied West Bank.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.